|

 Units:

 It is easiest to work in metric units.
-Preferably, kilograms per second for mass throughput and degrees Celsius for temperature
+Preferably, kilograms per second for mass throughput and degrees Celsius for temperature change.
+Reference books will give

-change.
-Reference books will give specific heats for most common materials, alternatively your customer might be able to provide
+specific heats for most common materials, alternatively your customer might be able to provide this data.
+It is essential that the specific heat data be given in

-is taking place, you will also need to know the latent heat of vaporisation of the liquid (usually water) and this will be in J or
+joules (J) or kilojoules (kJ) per kg per degree C or K. If drying is taking place, you will also need to know the latent heat of vaporisation of the liquid

-kJ per kg.
+(usually water) and this will be in J or kJ per kg.
 Using this information, the equation above will provide the energy required in units of joules per second, and

 conveniently, 1 J/s is 1 watt, so1000 J/s (or 1kJ/s) is 1 kW.

-For those who still work in BTU’s, etc, you will need specific heat data in BTU/Lb/ºF and then need to convert your BTU’s
+For those who still work in BTU’s, etc, you will need specific heat data in BTU/Lb/ºF and then need to convert your BTU’s (per second) to joules (per second) by:

-(per second) to joules (per second) by: 1 BTU = 1055 joules, but it is preferable to work in metric units because at the end of the
+1 BTU = 1055 joules, but it is preferable to work in metric units because at the end of the day your infrared emitters are rated in kW!

 Sample Calulcation 1

 A manufacturer wishes to heat 300 kg an hour of metal components (mild steel) from ambient to 70ºC.
-How much infra red will be
+How much infrared will be required to carry out this progress?

-From reference books, the specific heat of mild steel is given as 420 J/kg/°K [For this calculation we can take this as the same as
+From reference books, the specific heat of mild steel is given as 420 J/kg/°K [For this calculation we can take this as the same as temperature is in ºC]

 Step 1: